 - Easy maintenance similar to that required for hardwoods.

-- Strand woven bamboo plywood sheets are 2-3 times harder than popular hardwoods.
+- Strand woven bamboo plywood sheets are than popular hardwoods.

 - Aesthetically similar to hardwoods.

-- Enhanced moisture resistance when compared to hardwoods.
+- when compared to hardwoods.
 For example, bamboo outperforms hardwood in humid environments such as bathrooms.

 Products with emissions within the California Air Resources Board (CARB) standards are safest.
 Households interested in maintaining the highest air quality standards in their home, as well as minimizing their own contribution to Earth’s air pollutants footprint, should look for the CARB stamp of approval.